 Pot size -- I recommend growing your Tree Dahlia in a 1-2 gallon pot the first 2 months, so you can slowly move it from shade to sun during that time.
 After 2 months, you may transfer it to a larger pot, or into the ground in suitable climates.

-Soil -- Tree Dahlia likes soil that is rich but well-draining.
+Soil -- Tree Dahlia likes fertile soil that is well-draining.
 An example would be a mix of 2 parts quality potting soil to 1 part perlite or coarse horticultural sand.
-It is fairly tolerant of a variety of soils, but avoid extremes like hard clay or pure sand.
+It is fairly tolerant of a variety of soils, but avoid extremes like hard clay or excessive sand.

-Watering -- For the first few months, aim to keep the soil evenly moist at all times (but not soggy).
-As the plant's root system gets larger, it can get by with drier soil, but avoid letting it dry out completely.
-If the leaves start wilting, water it.
+Watering -- The first few months, keep the soil evenly moist (but not constantly soggy).
+As the plant's root system gets larger, you can let the soil dry out halfway, but avoid letting it get completely dry.
+If the leaves should wilt, water it.

-Fertilizing -- Feed about every 2 months during the growing season with a fertilizer that contains micronutrients (I use this).
+Fertilizing -- Feed about every 2 months during the growing season with an all-purpose fertilizer that contains micronutrients.
 Stop feeding in September, since it is nearing dormancy.

-Pruning -- If for some reason you don't want a monster-sized plant, or you want to encourage side branches & bushiness, simply prune the tops occasionally during the growing season.
+Pruning -- If you don't want a monster-sized plant, or you want to encourage side branches & bushiness, simply prune the tops occasionally during the growing season.

-Flowering -- The plant flowers late in the year, around late November or early December, so frost may destroy the flowers, depending on where you live.
+Flowering -- The plant flowers late in the year, in November or December, so frost may destroy the flowers, depending on where you live.
 Growing under a tree might provide a few degrees of frost protection.

-Bugs to watch for -- Spider mites (tiny "dots" under the leaves), Aphids (green ones are hard to see), leaf-miners, snails/slugs.
+Bugs to watch for -- Spider mites, Aphids, leaf-miners, snails/slugs.